deltachat/deltachat-pages/README.md

   esp. in files for translation.

-- **no JavaScript** wherever possible, no **weird CSS** nor other complicated things.
+- **no JavaScript** wherever possible, no **weird CSS** or other complicated things.

 - the layout should be **as simple as possible** and should always work on **small mobile screens** as well as on **desktops**.

-- when layouting, do not force a special structure.
+- while laying out a page, don't force a special structure.
 Header, Content, Footer - done.

 - no complex navigation - Simply link subpages from the main pages.